nf-core/taxprofiler/README.md

 - [Alex Hübner](https://github.com/alexhbnr)
 - [LilyAnderssonLee](https://github.com/LilyAnderssonLee)

+Credit and thanks also goes to [Zandra Fagernäs](https://github.com/ZandraFagernas) for the logo.

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).